Guide to Shinjuku Golden Gai in Tokyo

 Be discreet while taking photos

 As many signs scattered around the alleys will remind you, this area is not considered public but private.
 As such, photography is not allowed.
-Being a touristic area and all, bar owners will not be giving a hard time to tourists taking a few photos here and there, but if anyone suspects you may be taking photos for commercial purposes then you will be told you need to get a permit from the local association.
+Being a tourist area and all, bar owners will not be giving a hard time to tourists taking a few photos here and there, but if anyone suspects you may be taking photos for commercial purposes then you will be told you need to get a permit from the local association.

 How to get to Shinjuku Golden Gai

-Golden Gai is just 7-min walk approximately from its surrounding stations: Shinjuku-sanchome on the Tokyo Metro lines Fukutoshin, Shinjuku and Marunouchi; Seibu-Shinjuku on the Seibu line or the East Exit of Shinjuku Station.
+Golden Gai is just a 7-min walk approximately from its surrounding stations: Shinjuku-sanchome on the Tokyo Metro lines Fukutoshin, Shinjuku and Marunouchi; Seibu-Shinjuku on the Seibu line or the East Exit of Shinjuku Station.
 Alternatively, Higashi-Shinjuku Station on the Fukutoshin and Oedo line is also quite close at only 11-min on foot.

 Tourist attractions near Shinjuku Golden Gai